Altash8512/Cardio-Vascular-Disease-Prediction/README.md

 Joblib – Saving and loading trained models

 ⚙️ Getting Started

-Follow these steps to set up and run the application on your local machine.
+Follow these steps to set up and run the application locally.

 1. Prerequisites

 Ensure you have Python installed.
-Then install the necessary libraries:
+Then install the required libraries:

 pip install numpy pandas matplotlib seaborn scikit-learn joblib

 2. Train the Model

-Before using the prediction app, run the analysis script to train the model and generate the required files.
-Make sure you have the cardio_train.csv file in your project directory.
+Before using the prediction app, run the analysis script to train the model.
+Make sure you have the dataset cardio_train.csv in your project directory.

 python cardio_analysis.py

-This will create the following files in your project directory:
+This will generate the following files in your project directory:

-heart_disease_model.pkl – The trained machine learning model
+heart_disease_model.pkl – Trained machine learning model

-heart_disease_scaler.pkl – The saved scaler for pre-processing
+heart_disease_scaler.pkl – Saved scaler for pre-processing

 3. Run the Prediction App

-Launch the user interface:
+Now launch the user interface:

 python cardio4.py

 The "Cardiovascular Disease Prediction" window will appear.
-Enter the patient's data and click the Predict button to see the result.
+Enter patient data and click Predict to see the result.

 📁 Project Structure
 .